 The story of a Red-shouldered Hawk named Mikey is a good example of how orphaned raptors are raised in our nursery:

 Rescued.
-Mikey came to California Raptor Center as a downy little chick when he was only two days old.
+Mikey came to California Raptor Center as a downy chick when he was only two days old.
 The wind had blown his nest out of the tree, and Mikey and his nestmate had fallen to the ground.
-Sadly, one tiny chick died from the fall, but the other was still alive when he was found by caring people who brought him to the CRC.
-As you can see from his baby picture, Mikey was so small that he fit in the palm of a hand.
+Sadly, the nestmate died from the fall, but Mikey was still alive when caring people found him in the tangled remains of the nest and brought him to the CRC.
+Mikey was so small that he fit in the palm of a hand.

-Skipping the Incubator.
-Because Mikey was already hatched from his egg, he did not need to go into the incubator.
-If he had still been an egg, volunteers would have "candled" his egg (held it up to a special light) to see if the chick was alive inside the egg.
-If his egg had been "viable," he would have been placed in the electric incubator.
-This box keeps the eggs warm at a steady temperature and at the right level of humidity, acting like a mother bird sitting on eggs.
-The incubator gently turns the eggs at regular intervals in the same way the mother bird would turn the eggs in the nest.
-Turning the egg keeps the chick near the center of the egg so it can develop properly.
-Volunteers must constantly monitor the eggs to see how the chicks are developing, and they must regularly check the temperature and humidity levels, adjusting settings and adding water when necessary.
+The Incubator.
+If the rescuers had brought in an egg, volunteers would have "candled" it (held it up to a special light) to see if the chick was alive inside.
+If the egg had been viable, it would have been placed in the electric incubator.
+This box keeps the eggs warm at a steady temperature and at the right level of humidity, acting like an incubating mother bird.
+The incubator gently turns the eggs at regular intervals in the same way she would turn the eggs in the nest.
+This keeps the chick near the center of the egg so it can develop properly.
+Volunteers must constantly monitor the eggs to see how the chicks are growing, and they must regularly check the temperature and humidity levels, adjusting settings and adding water when necessary.